amzn/amazon-payments-magento-2-plugin/README.md

-# Amazon_PayV2 Module
+# Amazon_Pay Module

-The Amazon_PayV2 module provides the "Amazon Pay" payment method using version 2 of the Amazon Pay API.
+The Amazon_Pay module provides the "Amazon Pay" payment method using version 2 of the Amazon Pay API.

 ## What's new in Amazon Pay for Magento 2?